Ludwiggle/JWLX/README.md

 There are 3 custom functions to deal with graphics and dynamical outputs:

-1. `show` returns a a clickable URL of the pdf export of any expression, except for images that are exported to PNG.
-In this way, graphics is rendered by the browser PDF reader or, in case of images, by the Jupyter file viewer.
+1. `show` returns a URL of the pdf export of any expression, except for images that are exported to PNG.
+By clicking the URL, graphics graphics gets rendered by the browser PDF reader or, in case of images, by the Jupyter file viewer.

-2. `manipulate` mimics Manipuate and it returns an HTML+JS page with a single slider; multiple sliders or different types of controllers are not supported yet.
-Valid syntax is `manipulate[Hold @ expr, {u, u_min, u_max}]` with a default slider step of 1 tenth of the interval `u_max - u_min`, or with a specified step `manipulate[Hold @ exp, {u, u_min, u_max, du}]`. **Note:** To wrap `expr` in `Hold` is necessary in most cases.
+2. `manipulate` mimics Manipuate and it returns a dynamic HTML page with a single slider; multiple sliders or different types of controllers are not supported yet.
+Valid expressions are  `manipulate[Hold @ expr, {u, u_min, u_max, du}]` or  `manipulate[Hold @ exp, {u, u_min, u_max}]` with a default value of `du`=1/10 or the interval. **Note:** To wrap `expr` in `Hold` is necessary in most cases.
 At every change of the slider value, the JS script sends a POST request to the Wolfram Engine that provides an `HTTPResponse`.

-3. `refresh` works similarly to `manipulate` but, without a slider, the JS script sends POST requests at regular intervals.
-Valid syntax is `refresh[expr]` with a default update interval of 1s, or `refresh[expr, dt]` with an update interval of `dt` seconds.
+3. `refresh` works similarly to `manipulate` there is no slider; the JS script automatically sends POST requests at regular intervals.
+Valid syntax is `refresh[expr, dt]`  or `refresh[expr]`  with a default update interval `dt`= 1s.

-4. `listanimate` mimics ListAnimate and it is very efficient.
+4. `listanimate` mimics ListAnimate and it gives the smoothest experience insofar all outputs are preemptively saved in RAM.
 Valid syntax is `listanimate[{e_1, e_2, .., e_N}]`.
-Contrary to the previous functions, `listanimate` does not rely on the Wolfram Engine as a back-end.
-Instead, it exports all the N expressions as PNGs into the ramdisk and eventually it creates a page with a slider that selects the image to display.